Ananya Pandey, Janhvi Kapoor & Other Young Actors Open Up About Acting & More At MAMI

 Mrunal: Kareena Kapoor doesn't have a social media handle, but I wish she did.
 I follow her through her fans and fan pages.

 Radhika: I envy the kind of following that Ranbir Kapoor and Kareena Kapoor enjoy.
-I, too, like Mrunal, follow Kareen through her fan pages.
+I, too, like Mrunal, follow Kareena through her fan pages.

 Ananya: I envy Varun Dhawan's social media feed.
 He's so funny; he just posts anything he likes.
 I don't think he worries about being judged.